Consider a Career as a Police Dispatcher!

 - Accurate listening and comprehension skills

-- Multi-task oriented
+- Multi-task oriented and exercise critical thinking skills

 - Elicit information from persons in varied states of mind